lovindata/openisr/README.md

 # OpenISR

-🚀🔥 OpenISR an image super resolution local web app ready for docker deployment.
-It is powered by OpenCV & PyTorch and has the purpose to upscale your images without losing quality.
+🚀🔥 OpenISR is an image super resolution local web app ready for docker deployment.
+It is powered by OpenCV & PyTorch and has the purpose to upscale your images without losing quality!

 # References